andrewshatnyy/andrewshatnyy.github.io/_posts/2015-08-2-spirally-traversing-a-twodimensional-array-in-javascript.md

 ## How to walk it spirally (over engineered)

 Like always with programming there are tons of ways to tackle a problem.
-Only efficient solutions counts.
+However, only efficient solutions counts.

 Here's my take on this one: